Important Search Trends That Could Influence Online Revenues of 2018

 How often has it been proclaimed that SEO is dead only to have it rejuvenated again!
 SEO is alive and kicking and will remain so as long as search engines rule.
 As the number of online businesses increases, the demand for SEO will also increase.
 The Giant search engine -Google- ever on the alert to increase user experience has evolved its algorithms and shifted its goalposts to ensure that relevance and quality are always rewarded and websites adopting illicit means to rank higher will be penalized.

 SEO in its new avatar is going to be challenging and with the changing face of SEO, the way businesses market their products and services will also change, the way marketers claim their ranking spots will change, the way users surf the Web will alter- in short what worked once upon a time will no longer work.
-The latest Penguin update will ensure that this happens.
+The latest Maccabees update will ensure that this happens.

 Social Media will become more important